thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

   single: Wireshark
   single usermod

-When installing Wireshark on Debian, I choose to allow "normal" users that are members of the ``wireshark`` group to capture packets.
+When installing Wireshark (Debian package wireshark), I choose to allow "normal" users that are members of the ``wireshark`` group to capture packets.

 You can add a user to group ``wireshark`` with a command like (**as root**)::